 Different forms of arthritis can develop for various reasons, however often arthritic conditions occur for more than one reason.
-When the body is out of balance, it is not just one organ that is affect.
+When the body is out of balance, it is not just one organ that is affected.
 The organs and systems of the body work together, if one begins to fails, works slowly or is damaged in any way over time other areas of the body will begin to show wear and unbalance.

 Autoimmune Arthritic Conditions

 Autoimmune conditions can occur rapidly or over the course of several years.
 With proper blood work, autoantibodies can be discovered in the blood before the onset of the arthritic condition.